 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know heavy snow is on the way.
-Snow and ice that build up inside your AC can melt and refreeze, harming condenser coils and reducing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a snowstorm is coming.
+Snow and ice that accumulate inside your air conditioner can melt and refreeze, harming condenser coils and lowering efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your AC if a bad storm is approaching in Lafayette.
-Hail can critically damage your system’s fins, affecting efficiency.
+Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your AC if a strong storm is coming in Lafayette.
+Hail can seriously damage your system’s fins, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair